 We live in a pluralistic society where there are many ways of expressing ourselves and a lot of options available.
 Therefore, how do relationships in this day and age last?
 Why do people still believe in happily ever after?
-People often believe that if they find their ‘perfect’ partner love is a smooth ride.
+People often believe that if they find their ‘perfect’ partner, love is a smooth ride.
 Whereas the existential approach to counselling and psychotherapy sees people as ‘dynamic entities constantly in flux’.
-Thus, if we are constantly changing and developing, is it reasonable to expect our partners not to?
+This begs the question – if we are constantly changing and developing, is it reasonable to expect our partners not to?
 And what happens when you wake up one day and realise the person you fell in love with is, in many ways, not at all the same person anymore?

 Human beings are always in relation towards something.
 We are in relation to ourselves, objects and other people.
 While Sartre said ‘hell is other people’, I believe this depends on the type of relationship these two people carved between themselves.